 Data Field Haskell (DFH) is a dialect of the functional programming language Haskell that provides an instance of data fields.
 This language can be used for rapid prototyping of parallel algorithms, and for parallel high-level specification of systems.
 DFH provides data fields with "traditional" array bounds and with sparse bounds, infinite data fields with predicates as bounds, and data fields with cartesian product bounds.
 There is a rich set of operations on data fields and bounds.
 A forall construct, similar to lambda-abstraction, can be used to define data fields in a succinct and generic manner.

 The current version of DFH extends Haskell 98.
 Its implementation is a modified version of nhc98 pre-release 19 (2000-06-05), originally from the functional programming group at York.
 Although much of DFH is defined in Haskell itself, a few crucial things aren't, so the implementation is not easily portable to other Haskell systems.

 Currently, the project is dormant.
 One M. Sc. thesis project was recently carried out within the project: Data Field Haskell 98, where an earlier implementation of DFH was ported to Haskell 98.

 If this project is revived (or somebody else picks up the thread), then the following is on the wish list:

 This activity is a continuation of the Data Fields project at KTH, where also the first prototype implementation of Data Field Haskell was developed.
 More information about Data Field Haskell is found here.

-This article is translated to Serbo-Croatian language by Jovana Milutinovich from WebHostingGeeks.com, and to French by Anna Chekovsky.Björn Lisper
+This article has been translated to Serbo-Croatian language by Jovana Milutinovich from WebHostingGeeks.com, and to French by Anna Chekovsky.Björn Lisper